-Unlike an MMA, you’ll receive a penalty for making a withdrawal from your CD before the term matures.
+Unlike a money market account, you’ll receive a penalty for making a withdrawal from your CD before the term matures.
 You can choose your term length, typically lasting between six months and five years.

 While placing funds in a CD could certainly be a part of your savings strategy, it’s not meant to replace liquid cash assets.
 You probably shouldn’t put any money in a CD that you would expect to need before the maturity date.
 But the longer term you commit to, the more interest you can expect to earn, so there are definitely merits involved as long as you have a holistic savings plan.

 These two financial products are actually completely different, so be careful not to confuse a money market account (MMA) with a money market fund (MMF).
-While an MMA serves as a low-risk account for savings, an MMF is an investment in a mutual fund, which is typically done through a broker.
+While an MMA serves as a low-risk account for savings, an MMF is an investment in a mutual fund and typically done through a broker.

-While an MMA is insured by the FDIC, an MMF is not.
+While money market accounts are insured by the FDIC, money market funds are not.
 There’s no guarantee that you’ll even receive back your entire principal, let alone any earnings.
 Still, they are low-risk on the spectrum of investments, but there’s no financial safety net in terms of insurance.

 So what exactly do money market funds invest in?
 Most commonly, they focus on U.S. Treasury bills, commercial paper, and other short-term debt securities.
 These aren’t turbulent investments by any means, and they’re starting to see higher yields as the Federal Reserve begins to raise rates.

-But like all savings vehicles these days, savers aren’t seeing dramatic differences among many of these products.
-Whether you’re considering a money market account or anything else, be sure to check on exactly what terms the financial institution is offering and don’t be afraid to shop around.
+Like all savings vehicles these days, savers don’t see dramatic differences among many of these products.
+Whether you’re considering a money market account or anything else, be sure to check on exactly what terms the financial institution is offering, and don’t be afraid to shop around.